 Get in touch here if you'd like to join.

-Phakama are working with Associate Artist, Jake Boston, and QMUL to provide students at the university a creative outlet during this scary and often lonely time.
-The workshop series will focus on autobiographical work and performance.
+Phakama are working with Associate Artist, Jake Boston, and QMUL to provide students at the university with a series of workshops that will start by looking at the life of the celebrated East End prizefighter Daniel Mendoza.

 World Book Day

-Students taking part in School 21's 'Real World Learning' will be working with us to create a video that celebrates the wonderful artists that have worked with and inspired Phakama's work over the past 25 years.
+We are currently working with 5 students taking part in School 21's 'Real World Learning'.
+The students are working with us to create a video that celebrates the wonderful artists that have worked with and inspired Phakama's work over the past 25 years.